zagara2/NewsScraper_2/README.md

 ## Future Plans for Improvement
 * Add individual user accounts/logins.
-* When writing a note for an article, change the heading of the box that pops up so that it has the name of the article and not the article's ID.
+* When writing a note for an article, change the heading of the box that pops up so that it has the name of the article.
 * Modal popup styling tweaks (various things related to box sizing).